Avalanche Press Homepage Avalanche Press Online Store

 Despite all these problems, the destroyers were active against enemy convoys, participating in a number of surface actions against the escorts, and also in raids along the Soviet Arctic coastline.
 They are the only destroyers in the Second World War at Sea series with a secondary gunnery factor.

-Click here to pre-order Arctic Convoy now!
+Click here to order Arctic Convoy now!